1992 Cotton Bowl Classic: Aftermath

-The Seminoles would move to the Atlantic Coast Conference and was in position for another shot at the championship before another loss to Miami knocked them out of contention.
+Florida State moved up one position in the final AP poll for the season, ending at #4.
+Texas A&M lost three rankings, falling to #12.

+The Seminoles would move to the Atlantic Coast Conference in 1992 and was in position for another shot at the championship before another loss to Miami knocked them out of contention.
 A&M would go to three more Cotton Bowls before the decade ended but lose all three.